 It should be noted, however, that the technologies developed for commercial purposes have evolved to new levels of performance.
 As predicted by the PSWAC Final Report, the commercial wireless marketplace has made substantial gains in technology since 1996.
 In 1996, cutting edge commercial cellular technologies delivered typical raw data speeds of 19.2 kbps.
 Today, the operators deliver user throughputs in excess of 20 megabits per second (Mbps), a 1,000-fold improvement in data speeds.
 Public safety has been able to benefit substantially from these commercial innovations.
 As application and throughput needs eclipsed the capabilities of narrowband data, public safety adopted broadband to address its needs for high-resolution image delivery, streaming video, and graphics-rich websites.
-Importantly, it is not commercial technologies themselves that cause the lack of availability of commercial networks.
-Instead, such shortfalls are caused by the congestion on these networks and the way they are constructed; however, the commercial cellular technologies are applicable, and public safety has embraced the fourth generation (4G) technology Long Term Evolution (LTE) as the nationwide standard for broadband data.
+Importantly, it is not commercial technologies the congestion on these networks and the way they are constructed; however, the commercial cellular technology the congestion on these networks and the way they are constructed; however, the commercial cellular technology Long Term Evolution (LTE) as the nationwide standard for broadband data.

 Public safety's broadband traffic is expected to vary widely.
 During major incidents such as those identified in the Operations Task Group focus groups the usage of broadband is extremely high.
-However, on a day-to-day basis, the use is lower.
+However, on a day-today basis, the use is lower.
 There is thus a potential for commercial networks to accommodate the overflow traffic of the public safety community for these major incidents; however, such a possibility is predicated on two important factors.
 First, the public safety device operating on a public safety network must be able to seamlessly move to the commercial network when the public safety network is congested.
 Second, the commercial network must be available and those commercial carriers must dedicate spectrum to public safety with appropriate programming and priority access.
 Even if public safety were to develop a technology that recognized congestion on the public safety network, there is no publication of congestion on the commercial network.
 A public safety subscriber using a single modem device would then be taking a "leap of faith" that bandwidth was available on the commercial network.
 This is an unlikely scenario for most major incidents where the public and the media have substantial communications needs.
 Therefore, public safety cannot assume commercial networks can handle the excess capacity of major events.